Mr Tharman SHANMUGARATNAM

 DPM Tharman Shanmugaratnam is Deputy Prime Minister and Coordinating Minister for Economic and Social Policies in the Singapore Cabinet.

-Tharman was appointed Chairman of the Group of Thirty, an independent global council of leading economic and financial policy-makers, from 1 Jan 2017.
-He was previously appointed by his international peers as Chairman of the International Monetary and Financial Committee (IMFC), the key policy forum of the IMF, for an extended period of four years from 2011; he was its first Asian chair.
+Tharman was appointed Chairman of the Group of Thirty, an independent global council of leading economic and financial policy-makers, from Jan 2017, succeeding Jean-Claude Trichet.
+In Apr 2017, he was appointed as Chairman of the G20 Eminent Persons Group on Global Financial Governance, to review the system of multilateral financial institutions.
+He had previously been appointed by his international peers as Chairman of the International Monetary and Financial Committee (IMFC), the key policy forum of the IMF, for an extended period of four years from 2011; he was its first Asian chair.

 Besides his responsibilities in Government, he chairs the Board of Trustees of the Singapore Indian Development Association (SINDA), which seeks to uplift educational performance and aspirations in the Indian Singaporean community.
 He also chairs the Ong Teng Cheong Labour Leadership Institute.

-He was first elected as a Member of Parliament in Nov 2001 in Jurong GRC, and has been reelected three times since.
+Tharman was first elected Member of Parliament in Nov 2001 in Jurong GRC, and has been re-elected three times since.
 He was elected to the Central Executive Committee of the People’s Action Party in Dec 2002, and was appointed 2nd Assistant Secretary-General in May 2011.

 After his schooling in Singapore, he studied at the London School of Economics and Cambridge University.
 He later obtained a Masters in Public Administration at Harvard University, where he was named a Lucius N Littauer Fellow.

-Tharman is married to Jane Yumiko Ittogi, a lawyer by background and now actively engaged in social enterprise and the non-profit arts sector.
+Tharman is married to Jane Yumiko Ittogi, a lawyer by background and now actively engaged in social development initiatives and the non-profit arts sector.
 They have a daughter and three sons.

 View all speeches, interviews and statements from Mr Tharman SHANMUGARATNAM